hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/modules/core-config/modules/cert-manager/README.md

 The `cert_manager` block is just a key-value map that expects the following keys:

-`azure_environment`: The Azure cloud you're deploying into, this must be `AzurePublicCloud` or `AzureUSGovernmentCloud` `letsencrypt_environment`: must be `staging` or `production` `letsencrypt_email`: the email address set on the issuer, the issuer will send emails to that address, such as certificate expiration alerts
+`letsencrypt_environment`: must be `staging` or `production` `letsencrypt_email`: the email address set on the issuer, the issuer will send emails to that address, such as certificate expiration alerts
 `dns_zones`: a map of domain names -> resource groups that your certificates will use